drojdjou/squareroot.js/tutorials/content/home.md

 A 2d/3d engine for WebGL and Canvas drawing and animation.

 Squareroot.js was created by [Bartek Drozdz](http://bartekdrozdz.com) and is a fruit of many years of experience in building cross-device WebGL projects.
-It's based on the philisophy of writing code that gets shit done and is as flexible as possible.

 Squareroot is a pretty thin layer over the WebGL API.
-It is composed mostly of tools that will make creating WebGL experiences easier.
-The code originates from a practial need encontered during one project or another, not from a priori assumptions of how a 3d engine should work.
+The code directly originates experiences on different WebGL projects.
+The goal was for SQR to help writing creative with code rather than being easy to use.

 A lot of the structure is inspired by the Unity3d API, including the central concept of 'transforms' as building blocks.

 The first version of this engine was created 6 years ago - it was called [J3D](https://github.com/drojdjou/J3D) back then.
 After that, two versions of Squareroot.js followed.
 Currently the engine is at version 3 (each consecutive version was a rewrite from scratch).